Cross-collaborative agile UX/UI Research and Design

 - Google searches for bachelorette parties are stronger for BO, IDS, SF, and BBC.

-- Private-party pages tend to purchase an additional domain name to rank better while having a shorter and thus more shareable link.
+- Private-party pages often purchase additional domain names to improve their ranking while having a shorter and thus more shareable link.

 Market Research

-Overall, LMC’s magic is offering everything under one roof.
+Overall, LMC’s magic lies in its ability to offer everything under one roof.
 The marketing manager corroborated my analysis and mentioned that “finding our niche is one of the bigger-picture challenges we’re digging into through this process.”

-- Metrics on Google and Yelp reviews look great.
+- Metrics on Google and Yelp reviews appear to be positive.

-- An integrated digital shop could be a point of growth to help increase revenue further.
+- An integrated digital shop could be a point of growth to help further increase revenue.

 - While I later learned that LMC does host student showcases, performances, public events, workshops, and class series, it was unclear based on the web content.